Sachielsc/My-ASP.NET-Core-Learning-Path/我的asp.net学习历程/MyASPNetCoreStudyNotePart2.md

 The IoC principle helps improve modularity, testability, and maintainability of software systems by reducing the coupling between components and promoting loose coupling and separation of concerns.

 IoC stands for Inversion of Control, which is the underlying concept behind IoC containers.

+## About IoC and ASP.NET Core
+- Dependency Injection is built into ASP.NET Core.
+- Register your services on the built-in container in your `Program` class.

 # Logging
 ## Logging to a file